MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client-admin.md

 >5.
 Uninstall the old web client with **Uninstall-RDWebClient**.
 >6.
 Uninstall the old module using **Uninstall-Module RDWebClientManagement**.
 >7.
 Close and reopen the elevated PowerShell prompt.
 >8.
-Proceed with the normal installation steps below.
+Proceed with the normal installation steps as follows.

 ## How to publish the Remote Desktop web client